 - Repeat until desired color is achieved.

-- Purple buttercream can be tricky to make with ready to use purple food coloring.
-I use Electric Pink and Sky Blue Americolor Gels to make purple icing.
+- I use Electric Pink and Sky Blue Americolor Gels to make purple icing.

-- Once you achieve the color you want, I recommend that you let the Swiss Buttercream rest for couple of hours.
+- I recommend that you let the freshly colored Swiss Buttercream rest for couple of hours.
 This helps to develop the color further.
 If it appears too soft you can refrigerate buttercream for 30 minutes.